STUDY

 Overview

-The Early Years and Childhood Studies (progression route) is an exciting programme enabling those working in early years to work towards graduate status.
-The course is suitable as a pathway to primary school teaching (you must also achieve GCSE maths, English and science).
+The BA (Hons) Early Years and Childhood Studies (Progression Route) is an exciting programme enabling those working in early years to complete a full honours degree.
+The course is suitable as a pathway to primary school teaching providing you have achieve GCSE maths, English and Science.

 Course Modules